-SECTION 6.0 RECOMMENDED PLAN
+SECTION 6.0 RECOMMENDED PLAN (RP)

-A comprehensive review of the analysis was performed by the vertical team and the public and the vertical team endorsed the TSP (Alternative 2) as described in Section 5 to become the Recommended Plan.
-The RP consists of berm and dune nourishment in the Okaloosa Island and West Destin reaches of the study area shown in Figure 6-1.
-In the Okaloosa Island reach, the plan consists of providing a dune with a crest design elevation of 14 feet NAVD88 and a crest width of 10 feet with seaward and landward slope of 1V:5H; and a berm having a design crest width of 10 feet at a crest elevation of 5.5 feet NAVD88 then sloping seaward at 1V:15H.
-The Okaloosa Island reach extends approximately 16,500 feet from FDEP monument R-1 to R-15 with transitions of 450 feet at each terminus.
+A comprehensive review of the analysis was performed by the vertical team and the public and the vertical team endorsed the TSP (Alternative 2) as described in Section 5 to become the RP.
+The RP consists of berm and dune nourishment in the Okaloosa Island and West Destin reaches of the Okaloosa County shoreline shown in Figure 6-1.
+In the Okaloosa Island reach, the RP consists of providing a dune with a crest design elevation of 14 feet NAVD88 and a crest width of 10 feet with seaward and landward slope of 1V:5H; and a berm having a design crest width of 10 feet at a crest elevation of 5.5 feet NAVD88 then sloping seaward at 1V:15H.
+The Okaloosa Island reach extends approximately 16,500 feet between Eglin AFB property lines near FDEP monuments R-1 and R-15 with transitions of 450 feet on the Air Force property.
 The design profile for Okaloosa Island is shown on Figure 6-2.
-In West Destin, the plan consists of providing a dune with a design crest elevation of 14 feet NAVD88 and a crest width of 10 feet with seaward and landward slope of 1V:5H. and a berm having a design crest width of 30 feet at a crest elevation of 5.5 feet NAVD88 then sloping seaward at 1V:15H.
+In the West Destin reach, the RP consists of providing a dune with a design crest elevation of 14 feet NAVD88 and a crest width of 10 feet with seaward and landward slope of 1V:5H, and a berm having a design crest width of 30 feet at a crest elevation of 5.5 feet NAVD88 then sloping seaward at 1V:15H.
 The West Destin reach extends approximately 16,000 feet from FDEP monument R-18 to R-32 with transitions of 450 feet at each terminus.
 The design profile for West Destin is shown on Figure 6-3.